 The service aims to support disabled staff in the workplace when required.
-The service is able to suggest various assistive software or hardware or standard IT solutions that might be of assistance.
+The service is able to suggest various assistive software, hardware or standard IT solutions that might be of assistance.

-The service is open to all disabled university staff (not just IS staff) and those staff who feel that they have a potential health condition or disability which the service could provide support for.
+The service is open to all university staff who have, or consider that they have, a health condition or disability which the service could provide support for.

 All information will be treated in confidence.

 We encourage you to contact your line manager to ensure that all IT adjustments are considered alongside other non IT adjustments.

 If assistive computer hardware or software needs to be purchased, your line manager would need to facilitate this, however, we will not contact your line manager or other parties without your consent.

 These informal one-to-one sessions with Staff Disability Computing Support are not intended to replace statutory workstation assessments, advice from your local DSE Assessor or the Occupational Health Unit, or an assessment by Access to Work.

 If you are experiencing a health problem that is affecting your work, we strongly recommend that you discuss this with your manager and also follow the advice given on the Health and Safety Department website: